Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Under what conditions will exclusive jurisdiction and arbitration clauses in shipping contracts be held as valid?

 Pursuant to the Civil Procedure Code, the Turkish courts' approach to the choice of court or forum is that the parties must specifically mention the name of the court or forum that will have jurisdiction (eg, the High Court of Justice of England and Wales in London).
+Also, the Commercial Code stipulates that incorporation of voyage charterparty terms (including law and jurisdiction clauses) into bills of lading by reference are binding on the third-party lawful holder only if a copy of the charterparty has been provided to the lawful holder when the bill of lading is transferred.

 What is the general state and prevalence of maritime arbitration in your jurisdiction?